-How PASDEP unfolds in practice will of course depend in large part on the way actual budgets are allocated and the capacity of regional state governments to implement funded plans.
+How PASDEP unfolds in practice will of ourse depend in large part on the way actual budgets are allocated and the capacity of regional state governments to implement funded plans.
 Despite the high-sounding visions of such documents, unless these translate into realisable and funded activities little change will be seen.
-PASDEP is of course more of a vision document and guiding strategy in this sense, so the next steps when funds are allocated and projects and programmes are elaborated will be a and diverse conditions of rural Ethiopia.
+PASDEP is of course more of a vision document and guiding strategy in this sense, so the next steps when funds are allocated and projects and programmes are elaborated will be a key test of the process.
+Here the actors will be different.
+The policy network centred on MoFED in Addis will be able to offer guidance and direction, but implementation is a much more circumspect and conditional process, particularly in the federal setting of Ethiopia.
+A key challenge now therefore is to take these debates, conducted to date in often a rather generalised and abstract fashion, to the ground realities and diverse conditions of rural Ethiopia.
 Encouraging dialogue on future agriculture pathways for particular settings is the focus of the planned Future Agricultures Consortium work in Ethiopia.